denten-books/plain-text/main.md

 subjective character of experiences in a form comprehensible to beings incapable of having those experiences [@nagel_what_1974, 449]."

-I do not know what a truly objective phenomenology of media would look like, but I would like to think that it would lie, at least in part, in their material conditions.
+I do not know what a truly objective phenomenology of medium would look like, but I would like to think that it would lie, at least in part, in its material condition.
 And I can only advance an equitable description from the only perspective available to me.
+These blueprints and diagrams are all we have to understand the ways in which the system affects its constituents.
+Paying attention to the details of the schematics is the only way to "dig" ourselves into something like a phenomenology of the system.
 As the humanities move in search of the digital, I find that they need to regain a sense of the human.
-Once found, we can begin the work of de-naturalizing comfortable (if calcified) notions of the digital.
+No perspective is available otherwise from which to enact an analysis or a critique.
+Once found, that archimedean point of leverage can serve as a starting point for the work of de-naturalizing comfortable (if calcified) notions of the digital.
 It is in this de-familiarization (in a sense used by Viktor Shklovsky and Svetlana Boym) of the human that I see Uexküll's contribution to the study of media phenomenology.
-In seeing the other we see *our* human world anew.
+The human disappears from view not by some inevitable property of technological progress, but through automation of experience.
+In refracting ourselves through the gaze of the other we see *our* human world anew.

+Bakhtin.

 From this perspective, electricity--the "language" of wires--is not a media format intended for human consumption.
 One could learn to understand telegraph